Fred Clark (politician): Public service

 Clark was appointed by Republican Governor Tommy Thompson to the Lower Wisconsin Riverway Board in 1998, where he served as a representative for Columbia County.
 In 2004, Clark was appointed by Democratic Governor Jim Doyle to the Wisconsin Council on Forestry, where he leads the council's invasive species committee.

 Clark was first elected to the Assembly in 2008, defeating incumbent Republican J.A.
 "Doc" Hines by a substantial margin (15,936 to 11,304); he was assigned to the standing committees on forestry, (of which he became chair in December 2009), on natural resources, and on rural economic development, and the Wisconsin Council on Tourism.
 He was reelected in 2010 by a narrow margin (10,208 votes to 9921 for Republican Jack Cummings); he became the Minority Caucus Vice Chairperson for the 2011–2012 session.

 In March 2011 Clark moved his desk outside of the capital building to meet with constituents, because of difficulties the public was having entering the building, as a result of an "essential" lock-down of the building to dissuade protests of Governor Walker and his efforts to strip collective bargaining rights away from teachers in Wisconsin.

 On April 21, 2011, Clark announced his candidacy for the 14th district seat in the Wisconsin Senate, in the recall election against Luther Olsen, as part of the 2011 Wisconsin protests.
 In the recall election, Clark was endorsed by the Capital Times, which described him as the "more able, independent and responsible candidate."
 He lost the race, with Olsen polling fifty-two percent to Clark's forty-eight percent.

+In 2011, Clark was ordered to pay $6,500 in back child support payments for not paying enough between January 2009 and February 2011.
+In June of 2011, Clark was recorded saying that he would like to "smack around" a female constituent.

 Clark did not run for a fourth term in 2014 and instead endorsed Dave Considine, who succeeded him.